econrad003/yaMazeImp/README.md

 ## 2 Scripts

-* *make_maze.py* - a script to create rectangular mazes using standard algorithms
+* *make\_maze.py* - a script to create rectangular mazes using standard algorithms
 * *texturizer.py* - a script to create texture matrices using standard algorithms
-* *eval_xxxxx.py* - a collection of scripts to generate a number of mazes using a given algorithm and collect statistics on those mazes
+* *eval\_xxxxx.py* - a collection of scripts to generate a number of mazes using a given algorithm and collect statistics on those mazes
-* *xxxxx_demo.py* - a collection of scripts to demonstrate particular objects, including special kinds of mazes ( for example: polar mazes, sigma mazes, delta mazes, upsilon mazes) or to test features (such as layout programs)
+* *xxxxx\_demo.py* - a collection of scripts to demonstrate particular objects, including special kinds of mazes ( for example: polar mazes, sigma mazes, delta mazes, upsilon mazes) or to test features (such as layout programs)

 The scripts *entab.py* and *detab.py* are respectively a script to replace spaces by tabs and a script to replace tabs by spaces.
 They have nothing to do with mazes.
 I use them because the text editor that I use (Gnome's TextEditor) cannot be configured to use spaces for Python and tabs for some other language.
 The space/tab configuration is all or nothing.
 Nor can it be configured correctly to do entabbing or detabbing.

 ### 2.1 Recent changes

-Older changes have been moved to the end, after the references.
+The list of older changes, going back to 14 July 2020, has been moved to file *CHANGELOG.md*.
+A short list of recent changes will continue to appear here before being archived in *CHANGELOG.md*.

+#### 14 August 2020

+**Prim's algorithm** -- Python modules *prims.py* contains an implementation of Prim's algorithm for generating a minimum weight spanning tree from an edge-weighted graph.
+(This is the "Truest Prim" algorithm described in the beginning of Chapter 11 of [1], not the similar maze-generation algorithm misleadingly named "True Prim" which uses vertex weights instead of edge weights.)
+The script *prims\_demo.py* provides a demonstration.

+**growing tree algorithms** -- Several algorithms related to Prim's algorithm are collected in the Python modules *edgewise\_growing\_tree.py* and *vertexwise\_growing\_tree.py*.

+The edgewise growing tree modules build on the Prims.State class in *prims.py* in order to produce different kinds of spanning trees (i.e. perfect mazes) on connected grids (i.e. connected graphs).
+The implemented examples (suggested by exercises in Chapter 11 of [1]) are illustrated in the demonstration script *edge\_growing\_demo.py*.
+For comparison purposes, the maze array also includes mazes produced using Prim's algorithm and Kruskal's algorithm.

+Module *vertexwise\_growing\_tree.py* contains vertexwise growing tree classes starting with class Vertex\_Prims, my version of algorithm "True Prim" as described and implemented in Chapter 11 of[1].
+Nested class Vertex\_Prims.State maintains the algorithms state using a priority queue.
+Several subclasses of Vertex\_Prims.State are included as examples of variants.
+(The included variations either change the cost function or change the queue discipline.)
+Script *vertex\_growing\_demo.py* demonstrates the implemented vertexwise growing tree algorithms.
+Prim's algorithm ("Truest Prim" in [1]) is included in the maze output array for purposes of comparison.

+**Borůvka's algorithm** -- *boruvkas.py* is an implementation of Borůvka's algorithm to create minimum spanning tree mazes.
+A demonstration script *boruvkas\_demo.py* outputs a maze.

+**recursive division** -- implemented in the Jamis Buck book [1] as a wall adder, it is implemented here (in *recursive\_division.py*) as a passage carver, using a State object in the manner of the implementation of Kruskal's algorithm.
+Some subclasses of the recursive division State object are included to illustrate some variations of the algorithm.
+The primary demonstration script (*recursive\_division\_demo.py*) gives four examples.
+A secondary script (*recursive\_division\_demo5.py*) gives a fifth example and also illustrates calling of the primary script from another script.

+**minor bug fixes** including typographical errors, documentation oversights, and markdown issues.

+**change log** -- A list of older changes, previously included at the end of *README.md*, has been moved to *CHANGELOG.md*.
+A short list of recent changes will continue to remain in *README.md*.

-#### Pending - 8 August 2020
+#### 8 August 2020

 **Königsberg maze** -- a maze based on Leonhard Euler's Königsberg bridges problem.
-The maze uses a template, *input/königsberg.txt* and classes in *weave_grid.py* and *template_grid.py*.
+The maze uses a template, *input/königsberg.txt* and classes in *weave\_grid.py* and *template\_grid.py*.
 The maze is produced using depth-first search on a subgrid of a large rectangular grid.
 One pass of simple braiding is done to insure that the bridges are passable.
 Coloring and cell-removal is based on the template file.
-See *konigsberg_demo.py* (with no umlaut to insure that the source file name is easily typed) for details.
+See *konigsberg\_demo.py* (with no umlaut to insure that the source file name is easily typed) for details.
 References [2], [3], [4] and [5] contain details about Euler's problem and its principal generalization.

 **long tunnels** -- The Preweave class in *weave.py* can create long tunnels, completing an exercise in Chapter 10 of Buck [1].
 These can be preconfigured in a Kruskals.State object (see *kruskals.py*).

-**templates for rectangular grids** -- templating to bias maze texture by grid surgery is supported in *grid_template.py*.
+**templates for rectangular grids** -- templating to bias maze texture by grid surgery is supported in *grid\_template.py*.
 In addition to local surgery (removing specific cells or grid edges), some global surgery can be performed.
 Global surgery (for the Rectangular Grid class) includes erecting hard walls (with or without doors), creating hard spirals, or, using recursive division with some restrictions, by partitioning the grid into hard rooms.
-See the script *template_demo.py* for examples.
+See the script *template\_demo.py* for examples.

-**minor bug fixes** -- *layout_plot.py*, *weave_grid.py*
+**minor bug fixes** -- *layout\_plot.py*, *weave\_grid.py*

-#### 1 August 2020

-**Weave mazes** -- *weave_cell.py* and *weave_grid.py* add classes of cells and grids to support rectangular weave mazes.
-Depth-first search, hunt and kill, and the first-entry Aldous/Broder algorithm all work nicely to generate rectangular mazes with weaves.
-The layout routines *layout_plot.py* and *layout_plot_color* produce nice plots.
-See also *weave_demo.py*.

-**Braiding** -- several programs were added to support dead-end removal (aka braiding).
-Simple braiding by linking is supported in *grid.py*.
-Alternative braiding algorithms are implemented in *braiding.py*.
-See also *braid_demo.py*, *sparsify_demo.py*, *straightening_demo.py* and *twisting_demo.py*.

-**Kruskal's algorithm** -- Kruskal's maze generation algorithm was implemented, closely following the ruby implementation in the Jamis Buck book.
-The algorithm does not itself produce weaves, but works well with randomly preconfigured weaves.
-See *kruskals.py* and *kruskals_demo.py* for more information.

-The *demos* folder has several *png* plots produced by the added demonstration programs.
-Documentation of these additions still needs to be added below in this README file.

 ## 3 Algorithms